gustavocelani/ctf_walkthrough/019-HackNos_2_1/README.md

 ### Exploiting

-The old plugin `` is vulnerable for Local File Inclusion (LFI): https://www.exploit-db.com/exploits/46537 \
+The old plugin `gracemedia-media-player` is vulnerable to Local File Inclusion (LFI): https://www.exploit-db.com/exploits/46537 \
 Validation exception with suggested PoC:
 ```
 IV.
 PROOF OF CONCEPT
 -------------------------
-The following URL have been confirmed that is vulnerable to local file
+The following URL have been confirmed that is vulnerable to local file inclusion.
-inclusion.

 Local File Inclusion POC: